Rescaled-Expansive Flows: Unstable Sets and Topological Entropy: Preliminaries

-It is a classical fact that any attractor set is a Lyapunov Stable set, but the converse does not hold.
-The neighborhood on above definition is called the \textit{isolating neighborhood of $\Ga$}.
-We say that $\Ga$ is a \textit{non-periodic attractor} if it is not a periodic orbit.
+Every attractor is Lyapunov stable, but the converse does not hold.
+A neighborhood of $\Lambda$ as in the above definition is called \textit{isolating neighborhood}.
+We say that an attractor $\Lambda$ is \textit{non-periodic} if it is not a periodic orbit.
+Let $\Lambda\subset M$ be compact and invariant.